ramonpzg/rpg_content/docs/analytics/05_control_flow.md

     print(f"Wow, {friend}, you are half way to 50!")
 ```

-Since the stamemnt above was True, it evaluated the condition correctly and printed out what we wanted without any issues.
+Since the statement above was True, it evaluated the condition correctly and printed out what we wanted without any issues.
 What would have happened if the condition would have been False?
 Let's check that out.

 Note that `if` statements have to end with a `:` and continue to a 4-space indented line in order to work.
 The indentation happens automatically after you insert the `:` and press Enter.